boazsegev/plezi-website/docs/guides/index.html.md

 5. Another thing that was important for me was to have a 'diet-Rails' alternative.
 As Ruby on Rails was getting more mature it was also getting more complicated and bloated.
 Now, that Rails 5 is finally out, I feel even more strongly about this.

-    I guess I wnted a light syntetic sugar layer over Rack that will let me use Websockets and support an MVC design.
+    I guess I wanted a light synthetic sugar layer over Rack that will let me use Websockets and support a design that truly separates the transport layer (HTTP / Websocket / terminal text input) from the application logic and code.

 I wanted Plezi to be easy... and it is.